emberjs/rfcs/text/0000-injection-parameter-normalization.md

 ## Summary

-Normalize on passing the `owner` as the first parameter to the constructor for Ember's built in framework classes that are constructed by the container:
+Normalize on passing the `owner` as the first parameter to the constructor for the following built in framework classes:

 - `GlimmerComponent`
 - `EmberComponent`